Doreen Ingrams

-Doreen Ingrams (24 January 1906 - 25 July 1997) was a British writer and colonial figure whose pioneering survey-work in South Arabia led to a memoir, A Time in Arabia (1970), and to "The Ingrams' Peace," a truce between warring tribes in the Hadhramaut in southern Arabia.
+Doreen Ingrams (24 January 1906 - 25 July 1997) was a British writer whose pioneering survey-work in South Arabia led to a memoir, A Time in Arabia (1970), and to the "Ingrams' Peace", a truce between warring tribes in the Hadhramaut in southern Arabia.

 Early life

 The daughter of Edward Shortt MP, who was Home Secretary 1919-22, she became an actress, with friends including Michael MacLiammoir and Peggy Ashcroft. in 1930, she married Harold Ingrams, a colonial administrator, and she gave up her stage career to accompany him to his posting in Mauritius.